MichaelCurrin/code-cookbook/recipes/javascript/packages/vue/no-build-step.md

 {% raw %}

+## Loading Production Vue

+From [Without Build Tools](https://v3.vuejs.org/guide/tooling/deployment.html#without-build-tools) on the Production deployment gude on the Vue docs.

+> If you are using the full build, i.e. directly including Vue via a script tag without a build tool, make sure to use the minified version for production.
+This can be found in the Installation guide.

+- Development mode: `https://jspm.dev/vue/dist/vue.js` - with dev tools.
+- Production mode: `https://jspm.dev/vue/dist/vue.min.js` - minified build.

 ## Approaches

 If you want the full dev experience with Node and Vue CLI, then you would use [vue-loader](https://vue-loader.vuejs.org/) to process your `.vue` files.